hypothe/rt2_assignment1/README.md

 ```bash
 path/to/ros_ws/$ roslaunch rt2_assignment1 sim_coppelia.launch
 ```
 In this case CoppeliaSim must be started separately (remember to have an instance of roscore running before launching the CoppeliaSim executable).
-The simulation can be either started before or after launching the nodes, but do not try to run a new simulation when the nodes have already been running on a previous one (or the system could find itself in an initial state differente from the assumed one, never being able to reach the goal).In other terms, each time the simulation is restarted the nodes should be to, and vice-versa (generally).
+The simulation can be either started before or after launching the nodes, but do not try to run a new simulation when the nodes have already been running on a previous instance or the system could find itself in an initial state different from the assumed one, never being able to reach the goal.
+In other terms, each time the simulation is restarted the nodes should be restarted to, and vice-versa (generally).

 - **sim_bridge.launch**: to be used in order to launch only the Python scripts, leaving the rest to the components implemented in the ROS2 package, to which this is bridged using 'ros1_bridge' (see the README on the _'ros2'_ branch for further info)
 ```bash